veganaize/closure-compiler/JS-Conformance-Framework.md

 ##### BanThrowOfNonErrorTypes

 Only Error (or subtype) objects will consistently have stack traces attached.
-Ban’s other types (strings are the most common)
+Bans other types (strings are the most common)

 class: com.google.javascript.jscomp.ConformanceRules$BanThrowOfNonErrorTypes